Advancing Analytic Class-Incremental Learning through Vision-Language Calibration: Preliminaries and Motivation

 \subsection{Theoretical motivation: generalization gap in rigid representations}

 Under the standard protocol where $\theta$ is frozen after Task 1, performance degradation stems strictly from \textit{representation rigidity}.
 We formalize this as a subspace approximation problem.
 Let the optimal semantic features for task $t$ lie in a subspace $\mathcal{V}_t$.
-The feature extractor trained on Task 1 spans a fixed subspace $\mathcal{S}_1 = \text{span}(f_{\theta_1})$.
-The error on a future task $t$ is lower-bounded by the projection residual of the task's ideal semantics onto the frozen feature space $\mathcal{S}_1$.
+The feature extractor optimized on the initial task spans a fixed subspace $\mathcal{S}_1 = \text{span}(f_{\theta_1})$.
+The approximation error on a future task is fundamentally constrained by the coverage of this frozen basis.

-\begin{proposition}[\textbf{Representation Rigidity Bound}] Let $y \in \mathcal{Y}_t$ be the target function for a future task $t$.
-The expected approximation error of the analytic classifier is lower-bounded by the alignment gap between the Task 1 distribution $\mathcal{P}_1$ and Task $t$ distribution $\mathcal{P}_t$:
+\begin{remark}[\textbf{Representation Rigidity}] Let $y \in \mathcal{Y}_t$ be the target function for a future task $t$.
+The expected approximation error of the analytic classifier is inherently lower-bounded by the projection residual of the task's ideal semantics onto the frozen feature space $\mathcal{S}_1$:

-where $\mathbf{P}_{\mathcal{S}_1}$ is the orthogonal projection operator onto the feature space learned on Task 1.
-(See Appendix~\ref{app:proof} for derivation.) \end{proposition}
+where $\mathbf{P}_{\mathcal{S}_1}$ is the orthogonal projection operator onto the feature space learned on Task 1. \end{remark}

-This aligns with findings in transfer learning~\cite{kumar2022finetuning,kirichenko2023last}, suggesting that fine-tuning on $\mathcal{P}_1$ aggressively rotates the feature manifold $\mathcal{S}_1$ to minimize empirical risk on Task 1.
-This specialization often renders the learned features effectively \textit{orthogonal} to the semantic directions required for novel classes~\cite{kirichenko2023last}.
-Consequently, the representation space suffers from a “semantic blind spot”, where the specialized basis vectors fail to span the necessary variance for future distributions, creating a theoretical imperative for incorporating a complementary, invariant subspace.
+Geometrically, this projection residual reflects the alignment gap between the initial task distribution $\mathcal{P}_1$ and the future task distribution $\mathcal{P}_t$.
+The formal geometric justification for this lowerbound, along with a detailed analysis of its correlation with task distribution distance (via Grassmann distance), is provided in \textit{Appendix~\ref{app:proof}}.
+This formalization suggests that initial optimization on $\mathcal{P}_1$ aggressively rotates the feature manifold $\mathcal{S}_1$ to minimize empirical risk, rendering the learned features orthogonal to the semantic directions required for novel classes~\cite{kumar2022finetuning,kirichenko2023last}.
+Consequently, the representation space suffers from a “semantic blind spot”, creating a theoretical imperative for incorporating a complementary, invariant subspace.